Dovaras/RoutingPages/README.md

 ## Two pages

-Create some company representing pages: e.g. page "About" and page "Home".
+Create some me representing pages: e.g. page "About" and page "Home".

 ## Requirements